meister03/discord-cross-hosting/readme.md

 WoW!
 Thats it, when you want to broadcastEval over all Machines, just do `client.crosshost.broadcastEval`.

-## Using the Package in Standalone Mode for just sending Messages
+## 5.Using the Package in Standalone Mode for just sending Messages

 When you just want to send messages, like from your Api (E.g Welcome Api) to your bot, then listen to the crosshost message event.